-The InterContinental Double Bay is 10 minutes' drive from the famous Sydney Opera House and 20 minutes away from the Sydney International Airport.
+The InterContinental Double Bay is a 10-minute drive from the famous Sydney Opera House and 20 minutes away from the Sydney International Airport.

-One of its best features is its attractive photogenic swimming pool that is crafted with limestone rock walls.
-It has high-end luxurious decor with 140 furnished rooms.
-You have access to 5-star treatment and other essential amenities such as a minibar, tea and coffee making appliances, and high-speed internet.
+Particularly, one of its best features is its attractive photogenic swimming pool that is crafted with limestone rock walls.
+It also has high-end luxurious decor with 140 furnished rooms.
+Not only will you have access to 5-star treatment, but also to essential amenities.
+This includes a minibar, tea and coffee-making appliances, and high-speed internet.

-The hotel has a rooftop bar and one of the best restaurants.
-You have access to the best drinks and an assortment of delicious foods prepared for the hotel guests.
+The hotel also has a rooftop bar and one of the best restaurants.
+There, you will have access to the best drinks and a selection of delicious foods prepared for the hotel guests.